RenchTG/PBJar_CTF_Writeups/web/writeup.md

 #### - Find the outer limits of the possible versions by just adding 0's.
 #### - Use a binary search method to keep finding numbers between your limits until you get the newest version.
+#### - Find the flag in the downloaded flag file.

 # In-Depth Solution:

 #### So to start off we go to the website on the link provided and a weird file is downloaded.
 It has a bunch of non-readable text on it, but some is readable.
 On it though we can find a link that takes us to download version 2.
-Once we download version 2 we get a link to version 3 and this will repeat.
+Once we download version 2 we download another file and in there we get a link to version 3.
+This will repeat over and over again.
 Our goal as the description states is to find the newest one.
 I start off by playing around with the url and I realize that I can change the url to get whatever version number I put in.
 I then proceed to find the limits of the version by just adding zeroes.
 Eventually I get the url:

 #### `http://147.182.172.217:42100/v100000000`

-#### to work while the url `http://147.182.172.217:42100/v1000000000` would give me the message:
+#### to download a file for me.
+However, the next url with one more zero: `http://147.182.172.217:42100/v1000000000` would give me the message:

 #### `version not found`

 #### After that I decided a write a script for me to perform a sort of binary search to find the number that is in between the two limits that I have set.
 I thought about automating this process so that I would send a web request with my script and based on the response I change my limits.
-The general idea is that if we do get a version back and it downloads a file, that is the new `min_limit` and if the website responds with 'version not found' we update the `max_limit`.
+However of course I was too lazy so I kept inputting the version my program spit out by hand into the url and would change the variables myself accordingly.
+Pretty much the general idea is that if we do get a version back and it downloads a file, that is the new `min_limit` and if the website responds with 'version not found' we update the `max_limit`.

 ```python
 int(((max_limit - min_limit) / 2) + min_limit)
 ```

-#### However of course I was too lazy so I kept inputting the version my program spit out by hand into the url and would change the variables myself accordingly.
+####  That is the script that I use to get the middle number.
 Anyways eventually the version number `v133791021` was able to give me the flag file.
 Then just run strings or cat:

 #### `strings flag` or `cat flag`